Who is a Key Person?

 - Key person insurance isn’t usually necessary if you are the sole proprietor of your business.

-NOTE: In order to obtain this policy through an insurance company, the employee(s) in question must agree and allow the business to purchase this life insurance.
+NOTE: To obtain this policy through an insurance company, the employee(s) in question must agree and allow the business to purchase this life insurance.

 How Much Coverage Does My Business Need?